pubky/pkarr/README.md

 Clients with private keys can also submit signed records either directly to the DHT or through a Pkarr relay to update their records when needed.

-#### Existing applications
+#### Existing Applications
 To support existing applications that are unaware of Pkarr, users will need to (manually or programmatically) edit their OS DNS servers to add one or more DNS servers that recognize Pkarr and query the DHT.
 However, the ideal outcome would be adoption by existing widely used resolvers like `1.1.1.1` (Cloudflare) and `8.8.8.8` (Google).

 ### Relays

 Pkarr relays are optional but they:
-1. Act as [relays](https://pkarr.org/relays) to enable web applications to query the DHT.
+1. Enable web applications to query the DHT through [relays](https://pkarr.org/relays)
-2. Act as large caching layer for many users to provide lower latency, more reliability and scalability.
+2. Act as a large caching layer for many users to provide lower latency, better reliability, and improved scalability

-Relays are very light and cheap to operate, that they can easily run altruistically, but private, and paid relays are possible too.
+Relays are very light and cheap to operate, making them easy to run altruistically.
+Private and paid relays are also possible.

 ### Republishers